-The Company incurred a net loss of approximately \$43 million, including stock-based compensation charge of approximately \$25 million for the period from March 11, 2011 (inception) to June 30, 2013.
-At June 30, 2013, the Company had a cash balance of approximately \$286,500 and a working capital deficit of approximately \$10.7 million.
-The Company's accumulated deficit amounted to \$43,403,547 at June 30, 2013.
+The Company incurred a net loss of approximately \$54 million, including stock-based compensation charge of approximately \$26 million for the period from March 11, 2011 (inception) to September 30, 2013.
+At September 30, 2013, the Company had a cash balance of approximately \$13,500,000 and a working capital deficit of approximately \$10 million; however, the working capital deficit includes a derivative liability of approximately \$22.2 million for warrants issued in financing transactions.
+The Company's accumulated deficit amounted to approximately \$54 million at September 30, 2013.

-The Company has principally financed its operations from inception using proceeds from sales of its equity securities in a series of private placement transactions (see Note 10 and Note 12).
+The Company has principally financed its operations from inception using proceeds from sales of its equity securities in a series of private placement transactions (see Note 11).
 The Company to date has no revenues, significantly limited capital resources and is subject to all of the risks and uncertainties that are typical of a development stage enterprise.
-Significant uncertainties include, among others, whether it will be able to raise the capital it needs to finance the start of its planned operations and whether such operations, if launched, will enable the Company to become a profitable enterprise.
+Significant uncertainties include, among others, whether it will be able to raise the additional capital it needs to finance the start of its planned operations and whether such operations, if launched, will enable the Company to become a profitable enterprise.

 On August 14, 2013, the Company and the investors who participated in the private placement transaction that the Company completed on February 14, 2013, entered into the first amendment to the registration rights agreement (the "Amended Registration Rights Agreement") associated with that transaction.
 The Amended Registration Rights Agreement provides, among other things, for (i) a waiver of any and all liquidated damages that the Company incurred for its inability to cause the a registration statement to be declared effective within certain contractually defined time-frames stipulated in the original agreement; (ii) a commitment on the part of the investors in the February private placement to participate in a private placement transaction that the Company completed on August 15, 2013, and (iii) a covenant on the part of the Company to proceed with the sale of shares that were issued under the August 15, 2013 private placement transaction.
-In exchange, the Company paid an aggregate fee to these investors of \$2,495,256 consisting of (i) 73,710 shares of the Company's common stock with an aggregate fair value of \$331,695 (based on the selling price of \$4.50 per share in the August financing transaction); (ii) cash in the amount of \$1,835,000 (Note 13); and (iii) warrants to purchase 98,756 shares of common stock with a fair value of \$328,561.
+In exchange, the Company paid an aggregate fee to these investors of \$2,495,256 consisting of (i) 73,710 shares of the Company's common stock with an aggregate fair value of \$331,695 (based on the selling price of \$4.50 per share in the August financing transaction); (ii) cash in the amount of \$1,835,000; and (iii) warrants to purchase 98,756 shares of common stock with a fair value of \$328,561.
 The investors were also given the option to purchase shares of the Company's common stock at \$4.50 as a use of the cash portion of the payment arrangement.
 Accordingly, \$946,196 of the cash portion of the fee was settled in cash and the remainder was settled by the issuance of 197,512, shares.
 Additionally, the Company paid \$103,425 to an investor to whom the Company sold shares in a private placement transaction in January 2013 and who participated in the August 2013 private placement transaction.
-This payment was settled entirely by the issuance of 20,685 shares of the Company's common stock at a value of \$5.00 per share.
+This payment was settled entirely by the issuance of 20,685 shares of the Company's common stock at a value of \$5.00 per share (see Note 11)